 - the IRB is already serving as the Reviewing IRB for another related multisite study or consortia

-- the IRB utilizes an electronic system which supports multi-site review and allows sites to access the system directly or receive documentation directly from the IRB
+- the IRB utilizes an electronic system which supports multi-site review and allows sites to access the system directly or receive documentation directly from the IRB, or

 - the site is already serving as a coordinating center for the study